This blog post is dedicated to the lumber nerds out there. And if you aren't a lumber nerd, we hope you'll learn something.

 Let's visualize how a log is cut into dimensional lumber.
 In the late 19th and early 20th centuries, logs were milled by moving the log over a large circular saw blade.
 However, most modern dimensional lumber is cut on a sawmill that is made up of a large horizontal band saw which moves while the log is locked into position.
 Each cut style is accomplished by by cutting the the log in varying directions.
 The graphic below shows the resulting end grains.

-The important thing to notice in this graphic is the grain pattern in each of these cut styles.
-This is the main factor in distinguishing the cut styles from one another.
-Live sawn is how you produce live edge slabs, each of these boards contains different sections that fall into each category, this is the simplest way to cut a log.
-The plain sawn, because it is just a cross section of the log, has a varying grain pattern, recognizable by its characteristic �cathedral� grain on the surface.
-Quarter sawn boards are cut in a way that gives them a vertical grain pattern on both the top and bottom of the board.
+Notice the grain pattern in each of these cut styles.
+Live sawn is how you produce live edge slabs and it is the simplest way to mill a log.
+The plain sawn is a cross section of the log and has a varying grain pattern, recognizable by its characteristic �cathedral� grain on the surface.
+Quarter sawn boards are cut so that a vertical grain pattern is visible on both the top and bottom of the board.
 Rift sawn boards are cut so that all four sides of the board have a vertical grain pattern.

 The durability and stability of the lumber is determined by the cut style.
 Plain sawn material, because of how the grain runs through it, is the least stable of the three, and the most likely to cup or crown as it dries.
 Quarter sawn material is much more resistant to movement and is a common choice for hardwood flooring.
 Rift sawn has a similar stability to quarter sawn, but gives the material more strength, so this style is often used in furniture building, namely table and chair legs.